+Before we can discuss how to manage your employees through change, it’s important to understand how people psychologically process change.
 Employees experience different emotions as they move through this transition process.
-Employees will transition from feeling a sense of loss, to feeling some confusion, but with your support as a leader, can come to a feeling of acceptance and commitment.
+Employees will transition from feeling a sense of loss, to feeling some confusion, then finally — with your support and change leadership — feeling a sense of acceptance and commitment.

 Change is a process.
 Although the change event itself may happen in an instant, the transition happens over time.
 Adjusting to change starts with a mindset shift, then a behavior shift, and finally, a system and routine shift.

-System and Routine Shift: When new operating models and systems, ways of working, and processes are all formalized and employees begin to operate in the “new normal”
+System and Routine Shift: When new operating models / systems, ways of working, and processes are all formalized and employees begin to operate in the “new normal.”

 Not every employee or team will move through these phases at the same pace.
 Some may have already reached a feeling of commitment or acceptance, while others may still be wrestling with the feeling of loss and are working through the mindset shift.